 November 2018: Surveys and Populations of Wolf-Rayet Stars at NidiaFest in Bariloche, Argentina. (invited talk)

 January 2018: A Runaway Yellow Supergiant Star in the Small Magellanic Cloud at the Washington DC AAS Meeting #231. (poster) ads

 June 2017: A new type of Wolf-Rayet star: A possible progenitor to Type Ic-BL supernovae and long duration GRBs at the European Week of Astronomy and Space Science (EWASS) Conference in Prague, Czech Republic. (talk)

 November 2016: The Evolutionary Status of WN3/O3 Wolf-Rayet Stars at The lives and death-throes of massive stars in Auckland, New Zealand.
-IAU Symposium No. 329 (talk) ads
+IAUS 329 (talk) ads

 June 2016: WN3/O3 Wolf-Rayet Stars: Examples of Homogeneous Evolution? at Bridging the gap: from massive stars to supernovae at Chicheley Hall, England. (poster)

 July 2015: The Discovery and Physical Parameterization of a New Type of Wolf-Rayet Star at the International Workshop on Wolf-Rayet Stars in Potsdam, Germany. (talk) ads

 June 2014: The Close Binary Frequency of Wolf-Rayet Stars as a Function of Metallicity in M31 and M33 at IAU #307: New windows on massive stars: asteroseismology, interferometry, and spectropolarimetry in Geneva, Switzerland. (poster and mini talk) ads

 June 2013: The Wolf-Rayet Content of Local Group Galaxies at Massive Stars: From Alpha to Omega in Rhodes, Greece. (talk) ads